chunglim/foolmath/PAGE-2.md

 - C source code presented here only generates text output on console or terminal.
 It doesn't generate `.tex` files.
 - In this repository, C source code is rare, so I don't write `Makefile`.
 - This C source code is expected to compile and run on any operating systems.
 It is simply C99 source code.
 I personally use GNU `gcc` or LLVM `clang` compiler on Unix-liked operating systems e.g. Linux, macOS, FreeBSD, NetBSD or OpenBSD, which natively supports `gcc` or `clang` compiler out of the box.
 (Native C compiler depends on the operating system being used.)
-- For other operating systems or compilers, please consult documentation for each system or compiler being used.
+- For other operating systems or compilers, please consult the documentation for each system or compiler being used.

 **Compilation or build**